Let me guess…

 Well, you don’t have to light up.
 But a cigarette break takes about five minutes.
 And that’s the perfect time to recharge yourself.

-The secret to creative productivity is to take breaks while you’re still in a flow.
+The secret to creative thinking is to take breaks while you’re still in a flow.
 It helps you to get started again after your break.

 If you don’t crave a cigarette every so often, good for you!
 Just set a timer to take a break.